marta-opalinska/Tactico/README.md

 /*
-All in-build effect available for the DRV2605L can be found in DRV2605L_EFFECTS.h file
+All in-build effects available for the DRV2605L can be found in DRV2605L_EFFECTS.h file
 */
 std::shared_ptr<PatternDRV2605L> pattern_DRV2605L_CLICK =